 (2) The PBNF aims to help save critically endangered flora and fauna.
 The urgency of your conservation case is directly related to the priority your project will receive.
 Therefore, always verify the conservation status of your focus species on the IUCN Red List.
 As a general rule of thumb, it can be said that you are eligible with a focus species that is at least classified as Vulnerable (VU), and receive a higher priority when the species is classified as Endangered (EN) or Critically Endangered (CR).
 If the focus species is Near Threatened (NT) or Least Concern (LC) you should not apply, or in case of doubt send an inquiry before applying.

-(3) Due to the small grant size, the PBNF prefers to support projects in developing countries, with a special focus on the tropical and subtropical regions of Africa, Asia and Latin America.
+(3) Due to the small grant size, the PBNF prefers to support projects in developing countries, with a special focus on the tropical and subtropical regions of Africa, Asia, Latin America and the Pacific/Oceania.
 If you are from a developed country you may still apply, but you will receive a lower priority and therefore have a lower chance for your project to be acknowledged.

 (4) The PBNF always wants to see an applied component of the project.
-If your project is purely research-based, you are only eligible if you can make clear how your research results will lead to impact on the ground.
+If your project is primarily research-based, it is important to highlight how your research engages communities and will lead to impact on the ground.

 (6) The PBNF favours smaller grassroots organisations over bigger international organisations.

-(7) Other criteria include: Stakeholder involvement and local embedding of the project; An innovative approach; (Economic) sustainability of the project; Local capacity building.
+(7) Other criteria include: Stakeholder involvement and local embedding of the project; An innovative approach; (Economic) sustainability of the project; Local capacity building; Scalability of the project.
 Having some co-funding secured is appreciated but not a must.

 (8) The PBNF does not support projects that address too general or global threats such as climate change, deforestation, malnutrition, poverty etc. Also general development programs that for example aim to improve the quality of life in rural villages through economic or agricultural development are not eligible.